bugcrowd/adama/README.md

 # Commander Adama

-Commander Adama is a command pattern library heavily inspired by Collective Idea's [Interactor](https://github.com/collectiveidea/interactor) gem.
+Commander Adama is a bare bones command pattern library inspired by Collective Idea's [Interactor](https://github.com/collectiveidea/interactor) gem.

 Commands are small classes that represent individual units of work.
 Each command is executed by a client "calling" it.
 An invoker is a class responsible for the execution of one or more commands.